geekodour/gitpushblog/README.md

 now running `npm run upload` will upload the posts inside `content` directory, after successful upload it will clear up the `content` directory.

+# Templates details
+The templates are created using nunjucks, though template authors can write templates the way the want but for the comment system to work properly they have to add three

+If you're using react or any other javascript framework for making the blog you should check the `main.js` file inside

 # Todo
 - [ ] Make the `main.sass` file cleaner and organized
 - Will add more todo soon.. there's a lot of them.